ckclol/space-rpg/README.md

 # space-rpg
 for personal use.
-No document whatsoever.
+Will document sooner or later.